 News & Events

 In addition to West Nile virus, the Asian tiger mosquito threat in El Monte and South El Monte continues to pose a public health risk.
+Compared to Ae. notoscriptus, this is a bigger threat because it is more capable of transmitting debilitating diseases.
 Learn more about the Asian tiger mosquito HERE.

 “The increasing mosquito activity in the Greater Los Angeles County is a reminder that the summer mosquito breeding season is here and residents need to take measures to protect against mosquito bites and disease transmission,” says Kelly Middleton, Director of Community Affairs for Greater Los Angeles County Vector Control District (GLACVCD).

 If you are still wondering how mosquito-borne diseases can impact you, watch what the following people have to say about their experiences with West Nile virus.

 |What GLACVCD is Doing to Protect You

 ||What You can Do

 • Scientific-Technical Services: The staff of Vector Ecologists perform surveillance and monitor mosquito activities.
 Read more about what they do HERE.